mg979/vim-xtabline/README.md

 #### Interaction With Airline

-xtabline will override Airline's tabline by default, because it's faster.
-To restore it, set:
+xtabline will override Airline's tabline by default.
+To use Airline's tabline instead, set:

     let g:xtabline_settings.override_airline = 0

 You will still have buffer filtering, but lose other features (custom names and icons, formatting, etc).
-But you will be able to use Airline'themes. xtabline has its own ones and is not compatible with them.
+But you will be able to use Airline's themes. xtabline has its own ones and is not compatible with them.

 ----------------------------------------------------------------------------